-- At least 2 performances of the winning work(s) during the Calliope’s Call concerts in Boston, MA in April 2018
+- At least 2 performances of the winning work(s) during the Calliope’s Call concerts in Boston, MA in Fall 2019

-- A professional audio recording of one of the performances
+- An audio and video recording of one of the performances

 - Advertising on our social media outlets, Calliope’s Call website, and in our newsletter

-- Works for duo or trio will be given priority and applicants are encouraged to submit works for more than one voice if possible.
+- Applicants are encouraged to submit works for more than one voice if possible.

 - Please only submit original art songs; excerpts of operatic works will not be considered.

-- Submissions from any composer, regardless of gender, age, or citizenship, are welcome.
+- Submissions from any composer, regardless of age or citizenship, are welcome.

 - Compositions may not require electronics of any kind.
 Our venues are not able to support electronic set-ups;

-- Limit 1 work per $20 application fee.
+- Limit 1 work per $15 application fee.
 Applicants may submit up to 3 applications with the following fee structure:

 Each composer must submit: